 Sting introduces the song “If You Ever See Me Talking to a Sailor,” which tells about the return of the character Gideon to the town.
 He then introduces the lead singer: “This is the gorgeous Frances McNamee, check out her smile.”

 In his introduction to the song “The Night the Pugilist Learned How to Dance,” Sting talks about how the women saved the town, and how meaningful this is in today’s times.

 Sting discusses the song where his character, Jackie, is torn between loyalty to his men and the shipbuilding company.
 And when he sings, wow, he shows us why he is Sting and we are not.

 Our Exclusive Interview: Sitting Down With The Man Himself

 Before the interview, I posted some questions on Facebook, and loved the great responses I got.
-And I learned why I should not crowdsource for upcoming interviews.
-Sting, if you ever read this, I hope you can take some time to answer the very thoughtful queries on my Facebook page.
+And I learned why I should not blindly crowdsource questions for upcoming interviews.
+Sting, if you ever read this, there are so many people in Marin who love you, I just pulled the worst possible questions.
 And I can tell by the way you were twisting your scarf that my energy was way too much, sorry.

 See Sting’s appreciation.
 Sting says Marin is beautiful and is coming to visit!

 Adam Sumner is NOT Sting’s Nephew.

 To explain, my überly talented musician friend Adryn posted say “Hi” to her husband’s uncle.
 I didn’t check Facebook again before the interview to realize she was kidding.